-Assessment Criteria 2.
-Access to healt Does the proposal retain or re-provide existing social infrastructure?
-Relevant Local Plan policies and discussion and will have a positive impact on health. ncare and other social inf The Social and Community Infrastructure policy 49 states the Council will work with consist providers and Impact of policies on health and wellbeing rastructure H+ Recommended mitigation or enhancement actions The Council must maintain an Infrastructure Needs Assessment and with service providers and developers to ensure the adequate provision of community services and facilities, especially in areas where there is an identified need or shortage.
-Proposals for new or extensions to existing social and community infrastructure will be supported where it provides for an identified need and is of high quality and inclusive design providing access for all.
+Assessment Criteria Relevant Local Plan policies and discussion Impact of policies on health and wellbeing Recommended mitigation or enhancement actions existing social and community infrastructure will be supported where it provides for an identified need and is of high quality and inclusive design providing access for all.
+In addition, the loss of existing social or community infrastructure will be resisted.
 This will help to ensure residents have sufficient access to local services and facilities and will lead to the betterment of their health and wellbeing.
-Assessment and Delivery Plan (IDP) to assess existing provision of social and community facilities and keep on top of demand.
 Does the proposal assess the impact on healthcare services?
 The Social and Community Infrastructure policy 49 covers any type of social and community infrastructure floorspace, including statutory services such as health.
 It states that the council will work with partners to ensure that local communities continue to have access to such services.
-Policy 51 Health and Wellbeing expects existing health facilities to be retained where these continue to meet, or can be adapted, resident's needs.
+Development proposals for 10 or more units must consider impacts to these services and demonstrate there is sufficient capacity.
+Policy 51 Health and Wellbeing expects existing health facilities to be retained where these continue to meet, or can be adapted to meet, resident's needs.
 H+ In determining whether there is a need or demand for healthcare services, reference should be made to Council publications such as Richmond Joint Strategic Needs Assessment.
 It is also important to liaise with appropriate NHS service providers.
-Infrastructure provision and needs have been identified with relevant partner
+Infrastructure provision and needs have been identified with relevant partner organisations and are set out in the Council's Infrastructure Delivery Plan (IDP).
+Where appropriate, the Council should seek section 106 planning obligations to ensure that the additional demand a